wizebin/mutastate/readme.md

     * return all data for all shards
 * `setEverything(data)`
     * update all data for all shards
+* `addChangeHook(callback)`
+    * notify callback whenever any data changes, `({ key: [], value: any, meta: { defaultValue: true|undefined, setEverything: true|undefined }}) => {}` this is most useful for automated persistence functionality
+* `removeChangeHook(callback)`
+    * stops notifying callback on any data change

 ## Use with React

 This example demonstrates how to create a connected react component, this particular component listens for data in the default shard, under the key `['default', 'assignments', props.id]`.
-This means if the data at that key is updated, this component will receive new an update indicating the new data.
+This means if the data at that key is updated, this component will receive an update including the new data.

-It is important to note that the common pattern of incoming props checking for component updating when using mutastate will not apply, unless you make a deep copy of your incoming props for comparison yourself.
-The data passed into your component will be the original data.
+It is important to note that the common pattern of incoming props checking for component updating when using mutastate will not function correctly, unless you make a deep copy of your incoming props for comparison yourself.
+The data passed into your component will be mutated!

 Indicating `{ useProxy: true }` will allow you to modify the data directly (only simple data, objects, arrays, strings, numbers, no custom classes or functions) as we do in this example (see `assignment.count += 1`).
 The data will not, in fact, be modified; the modification will be captured and converted into function calls to the current mutastate. (the previous `assignment.count += 1` becomes `mutastate.set('default.assignments[1].count', assignment.count + 1)`)

-Also please note that the function is `withMutastateCreator` instead of `withMutastate`, this is to avoid the ambiguity of having a separate repository for react, this is subject to change in a major version far in the future, currently if you want a `withMutastate` function you can create one by executing: `const withMutastate = withMutastateCreator(React, { useProxy: true });`;
+Also please note that the function is `withMutastateCreator` instead of `withMutastate`, this is to avoid the ambiguity of having a separate repository for react, this is subject to change in a major version far in the future, currently if you want a `withMutastate` function you can create one by executing: `const withMutastate = withMutastateCreator(React, { instance: yourMutastateInstance, useProxy: true });`;

 ```javascript
 import React from 'react';